Obsidian vs Evernote 2026: Markdown Vault or Capture Engine?

 Final Take

 Obsidian wins for long-term knowledge bases with plain-text ownership and a plugin-rich ecosystem.
 Evernote wins for capture-heavy workflows with deep mixed-media search.
-The price and ownership gap is large; most users moving away from Evernote pick Obsidian.
+The price and ownership gap is large, and most users moving away from Evernote pick Obsidian.
 For AI-grounded synthesis across notes plus PDFs with source citations, Atlas beats both.